adammmanka/sportsbook-dapp/README.md

 ## Changelog

+- 09/12/2022: Added some Wagmi read indicators,improvements to interface and smart contract
-- 08/12/2022: Integrated Wagmi hooks to make buttons interactive
+- 08/12/2022: Integrated Wagmi hooks to make buttons interact with the blockchain
 - 07/12/2022: Made a simple layout for buttons with ChakraUI
 - 06/12/2022: Installed NextJS with TypeScript, RainbowKit, Wagmi and ChakraUI for frontend
 - 05/12/2022: Tested smart contract with Hardhat and did some corrections.
 Expanded README.md